Maternal and Infant Health

 Birthing Hospitals in Arkansas

-ACHI has identified 34 Arkansas hospitals that provide labor and delivery services.
+ACHI has identified 31 Arkansas hospitals that provide labor and delivery services.
+Nine hospitals in the state have closed their obstetric units since 2019.
 Among the state’s rural hospitals, 60% do not offer these services, which means expecting mothers must travel farther to deliver a child and receive appropriate prenatal and postpartum care, key points on a healthy birthing journey.

 • Arkadelphia: Baptist Health Medical Center